-A new film series exploring the lives of African Saints who thirsted for tranquility and found personal peace in the gospel of Jesus Christ.
+A new film series about African Saints who thirsted for tranquility and found peace in the gospel of Jesus Christ.

 Help us reach the finish line

 Please subscribe to news updates and film shorts as a friend of the project—and spread the word to others you know.

 We hope you will also consider making a one-time or recurring tax-exempt donation to the project.

 Junior Banza takes you on a quick trip to the heart of Africa for a glimpse of some of the personal stories that will be featured in future episodes.

 Frequently Asked Questions